Suicide attack: Kurdistan Workers' Party (PKK)

 The Kurdistan Workers' Party (PKK), a secular group, have also been involved in suicide attacks.

 Their first militant action was an unsuccessful attempt to assassinate Mehmet Celal Bucak.

 The PKK began their insurgency against the Turkish state in 1984.
 However, they did not carry out their first suicide attack until the 1990s.

 According to the Chicago Project on Security and Terrorism's Suicide Attack Database, as of 2015, ten suicide attacks by the PKK from 1996 to 2012 killed 32 people and injured 116.

 On 12 May 2025, the Kurdistan Workers' Party announced it would disband as part of a peace initiative with Turkey.

 Al-Qaeda begin using suicide in the 1990s

-Mohamed Atta, the ringleader of the 9/11 attacks, who crashed American Airlines Flight 11 into the North Tower of the World Trade Center, is the deadliest reliably documented suicide attacker in history, being directly responsible for over 1,600 deaths.

 Al-Qaeda carried out its first suicide attack in the mid-1990s.

-Analysis of the 9/11 al-Qaeda attackers found almost all had joined the group with someone else.
-About 70% of them joined with friends and 20% with kin.
-Interviews with friends of the 9/11 hijackers reveal they were not "recruited" into al-Qaeda.
-They were Middle Eastern Arabs isolated even among the Moroccan and Turkish Muslims who are predominate in Germany.
-Seeking friendship, they began socializing after services at the Masjad al-Quds and other nearby mosques in Hamburg, in local restaurants and the dormitory of the Technical University in the suburb of Harburg.
-Mohamed Atta, Ramzi bin al-Shibh, and Marwan al-Shehhi lived together as they self-radicalized.
-They wanted to go to Chechnya, then Kosovo.

 The U.S. Embassy in Dar es Salaam, Tanzania, in the aftermath of 7 August 1998, Al-Qaeda suicide bombing.